zuozhenggh/learning-library/solutions-library/oci-extend-datasafe/monitor/monitor.md

     ![](./images/26.png " ")

   Congratulations!
-You have successfully set up and used Data Safe for EBS on OCI.
+You have successfully set up and used Data Safe for your private Virtual Machine Database System on OCI.

 ## Learn More